 The Right to an Education is one of the most important principles in becoming a Rights Respecting School.

-Education is a key social and cultural right and plays an important role in reducing poverty and child labour as well promoting democracy, peace, tolerance, development and economic growth.
-There are a number of articles in the UN Convention on the Rights of the Child that focus on a child’s right to education, and the Committee on the Rights of the Child has also expanded on the aims of education in their first General Comment.
+Education is a key social and cultural right and plays an important role in reducing poverty and child labour.
+Furthermore, education promotes democracy, peace, tolerance, development and economic growth.
+There are a number of articles in the UN Convention on the Rights of the Child that focus on a child’s right to education.

 Articles 28 and 29 of the Convention on the Rights of the Child

-The 1990 World Declaration on Education for All described education as being made up of essential learning tools such as literacy, numeracy and problem solving combined with knowledge, skills, values and attitudes required by human beings to survive, develop potential, to improve the quality of their lives, to make informed decisions and to continue learning.
+The 1990 World Declaration on Education for All described education as consisting of essential learning tools such as literacy, numeracy and problem solving combined with knowledge, skills, values and attitudes required by human beings to survive, develop potential, to improve the quality of their lives, to make informed decisions and to continue learning.

 General Comment on the aims of education

 In 2001, the Committee on the Rights of the Child, the body of experts that monitors the implementation of the Convention, published a paper (called a General Comment) that explained and elaborated on the right to education.

 The General Comment 1 on the aims of education provides a very clear overview of what the right to education means in practice.
 It said that: